wp-plugins/youtube-channel/readme.txt

 1. You can either use the automatic plugin installer or your FTP program to upload unziped `youtube-channel` directory to your `wp-content/plugins` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Add YouTube Channel widget to your sidebar
+3. Add YouTube Channel widget to sidebar
 4. Set channel name and save changes

 If you have to upgrade manually simply repeat the installation steps and re-enable the plugin.